West prods Iran to speed up cooperation with IAEA inquiry

 Adding to the pressure, Group of Seven leaders meeting in Brussels this week are to call on Iran to cooperate fully with the IAEA and "resolve all outstanding issues", according to a draft statement read to Reuters by an EU diplomat.

-Najafi, the Iranian ambassador, said his country does "not recognize those unsubstantiated allegations" about a secret atomic bomb agenda.
+Najafi, the Iranian ambassador, said his country does "not recognise those unsubstantiated allegations" about a secret atomic bomb agenda.

 DIPLOMATIC THAW